top of page

 What else is average in Australia right now are the number of people doing it tough.
 They are struggling to pay their mortgage or are stuck in the rental trap.
 They are forking out exorbitant amounts for their weekly groceries, and they are scared about how their kids will ever get any further than them.

 If you are someone who is working hard to live a pretty modest existence, I see you.
-Quietly, I come from poverty and have worked hard to get myself out of it.
-But I have a mortgage, and I don't have large savings or an investment property.
+Quietly, I come from humble beginnings and have worked hard to get an education and a good job.
+But I have a mortgage and like most people, I worry about how my children are going to be able to afford to buy a house one day.

 Everyday Australians want leaders who better represent them.
 They want leaders who are relatable and who are responsible.
 They are done with traditional politics, and with traditional politicians.